Print

 Notes

-2. Simmer gently to avoid tough meat.
+2. Keep the simmer gentle to avoid tough beef.

 • Prep Time: 15 minutes